longhorn/website/content/docs/0.8.1/snapshots-and-backups/setup-disaster-recovery-volumes.md

 If the icon representing the disaster volume is gray, it means the volume is restoring the `Last Backup` and this volume cannot be activated.
 If the icon is blue, it means the volume has restored the `Last Backup`.

+> **Warning:** Disaster recovery volume on XFS filesystem cluster
+>
+> The DR volume data can differ from the backup on the XFS file system.
+This is due to the finding in https://github.com/longhorn/longhorn/issues/2503#issuecomment-828158607.
+>
+> If your cluster is already on the XFS file system and needs to restore from backup before the upgrade.
+We suggest restoring to an ext4 filesystem cluster to avoid data loss.

 ## Creating DR Volumes {#creating}

 > **Prerequisites:** Set up two Kubernetes clusters.
 These will be called cluster A and cluster B. Install Longhorn on both clusters, and set the same backup target on both clusters.
 For help setting the backup target, refer to [this page.](../backup-and-restore/set-backup-target)